Chipmunks

 How do you control a chipmunk infestation?

 Chipmunks are fast workers and love to scurry, so blocking their travel routes is another great way to get rid of them.
-Block gutters with hardware cloth so these drainpipes don’t become an expressway for them.
+Block gutters with hardware cloth so the drainpipes don’t become an expressway for them.
 Trim any hedges that hang close to the foundation and provide them cover.
 If you have firewood, rocks, or debris near the foundation of your home relocate it to another area where chipmunks won’t be a problem.

 Protecting your crops with fencing and wiring will also deter these rodents from helping themselves.
 If you’re worried about them getting inside, always remember to close your doors, seal any cracks around your home, and use screens on your doors and windows.
 It’s also possible to trap these guys with baits and other devices found at your local hardware store.